• Skip to main content

 Prize Figures

 Prize figures are usually won as prizes in crane and lottery games which is why they are called prize figures.
 Prize figures are cheap.
-I wouldn’t say prize figures are of bad quality, but the quality of scale figures tend to be significantly better.
+I wouldn’t say prize figures are of bad quality, but the quality of scale figures tends to be significantly better.

 Non-Scale or Deformed Figures

 Non-scale figures include any figure that does not follow a certain scale.
 In this sense, prize figures, Nendoroids, Figma, Figuarts, the Pop-up Parade line are all considered non-scale/deformed figures.
+Deformed figures lean more toward unrealistics proportions like Nendoroids with their freakishly large but cute heads.

 Articulated Figures